Resiliency: Detailed Flood Prep Info for Red Hook

 New York City emergency preparedness:

-NYC’s Emergency Management has coastal flood prep info, a notification system for all hazards, called Notify NYC, customizable by zip code, an Advanced Warning System for organizations that serve the access and functional needs community and the Hurricane Evacuation Zone Finder, among other resources.
+NYC’s Emergency Management has coastal flood prep info, a notification system for all hazards, called Notify NYC, customizable by zip code, an Advanced Warning System for organizations that serve the access and functional needs community and the Hurricane Evacuation Zone Finder, and a Ready New York (2018 edition) brochure that covers long and short term prep, among other resources.

 Stormwater flood maps, were put online by the City in 2021.
 Red Hook faces risks from nuisance flooding (ponding that does not pose significant threats to public safety) and deep and contiguous flooding (high levels of ponding that could pose threats to public safety and cause significant property damage) in both moderate and extreme stormwater flooding events.